CLCStriders/striders/pages/boddington-10.md

 Please join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink.

 The Gloucester Old Spot and Clavell & Hind Taproom will both be open shortly after the race for refreshments and food.
 Please do consider supporting these local independent businesses, without whom we would not be able to run the race.
 Please note that booking is advised if you would like to have lunch at the Gloucester Old Spot.

 (Note from the Race Director “I can say from personal experience that the food and drink at both these venues is outstanding!”)

 ##### Event Cancellation

-If there comes a situation, such as poor weather conditions, where we have to make the difficult decision to cancel the race, we will contact all entrants via email and post notices on our [Facebook page](https://www.facebook.com/CLCStriders/).
+If a situation arises - such as poor weather conditions - where we have to make the difficult decision to cancel the race, we will contact all entrants via email and post notices on our [Facebook page](https://www.facebook.com/CLCStriders/).
 Please ensure that you check your emails and follow our social media accounts for any updates.

 -->

 #### Official race photos

-Dig Deep Race Photography will be taking official race photos during the event, they will be available via their [website](https://linktr.ee/digdeepracephotography).
+Dig Deep Race Photography will be taking official race photos during the event.
+They will be available via their [website](https://linktr.ee/digdeepracephotography).

 [2024 race photos](https://photos.app.goo.gl/c2kJ9p1RtZAPbg8SA)